 THE ROLE OF THE BUSINESS ANALYST

-Whilst the specific duties of a business analyst will vary from company to company, the prinicpal role is as the communicator between business users and the solution provider.
+Whilst the specific duties of a business analyst will vary from organisation to organisation, the prinicpal role is as the communicator between business users and the solution provider.
 The solution provider can be the internal software development group, a software house or an offshore supplier.

 The analyst’s role in the design cycle: